-General configuration for the services deployed using the Quick Start
+A general configuration for the services deployed using the Quick Start

-script is done by editing the file
+scripts is done by editing the

-config.sh.
+config.sh file.
 By default, the

 configuration file is set to launch all available services on the